Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Introduction

-A fundamental algorithmic scheme to tackle the problem class (\ref{intro:inclusion}) is Forward-Backward Splitting (FBS).
-However, this algorithm can be quite slow for ill-conditioned problems, for which one would like to exploit the second order information to adapt to the local geometry of the problem.
-As a computationally affordable approximation in this paper, we propose a quasi-Newton variant that takes advantage from a variable metric that is computed using first order information only.
-We manage to remedy the main computational bottlenecks for these type of approach by developing an efficient low-rank variable metric resolvent calculus.
+A fundamental algorithmic scheme to tackle the problem class (\ref{vi}) is Forward-Backward Splitting (FBS).
+However, this algorithm may exhibit slow convergence for ill-conditioned problems, for which one would like to exploit the second-order information to adapt to the local geometry of the problem.
+As a computationally affordable approximation in this paper, we propose a quasi-Newton variant that takes advantage from a variable metric that is computed using first-order information only.
+We manage to remedy the main computational bottlenecks for this type of approaches by developing an efficient low-rank variable metric resolvent calculus.

 Our approach is inspired by the proximal quasi-Newton method in \cite{becker2019quasi}.
-We extend the framework proposed in \cite{becker2019quasi} to the resolvent setting with a $M$ $\pm$ rank-$r$ symmetric positive definite variable metric.
+We extend the framework proposed in \cite{becker2019quasi} to the resolvent setting with a ``$M$ $+$ rank-$r$'' or ``$M$ $-$ rank-$r$'' symmetric positive-definite variable metric.
 We first study the convergence of two variants of FBS algorithm with respect to this type of metrics.
-One variant uses inertial step to accelerate its convergence and the other uses relaxation to guarantee convergence with mild assumption.
-In analogy to the proximal calculus proposed in \cite{becker2019quasi}, we develop a resolvent calculus that allows for a efficient evaluation of resolvent operators with respect to this type of metrics by splitting the evaluation into two computationally simple steps: calculating a resolvent operator with respect to a simple metric $M$ and solving a low dimensional root finding problem.
-This allows for using popular quasi-Newton methods, such as the limited memory SR1 or BFGS method.
+One variant uses an inertial step which opens the door to acceleration.
+Although accelerated rates are not proved yet, numerical results show that the inertial variant yields significantly improved convergence rates.
+The second variant uses a relaxation technique which enables convergence under a weaker assumption on the variable metrics.
+In analogy to the proximal calculus proposed in \cite{becker2019quasi}, we develop a resolvent calculus that allows for an efficient evaluation of resolvent operators with respect to this type of metrics by splitting the evaluation into two computationally simple steps: calculating a resolvent operator with respect to a simple metric $M$ and solving a low dimensional root-finding problem.
+This allows for the incorporation of popular quasi-Newton strategies, such as the limited memory SR1 or BFGS method, in our framework.

-In order to exploit the power and to illustrate the variety of problems that can be solved via the framework as (\ref{intro:inclusion}), the developed algorithms are instantiated for the following saddle point problem, which include quasi-Newton Primal-Dual methods and enjoy an enormous number of potential applications:
+In order to exploit the power and to illustrate the variety of problems that can be solved via the framework in (\ref{vi}), the developed algorithms are instantiated for the following saddle point problem: